 It started in War Of Honor, which revolves around the political tensions between the Pritchart administration, who want to end the First Havenite-Manticoran War, and the High Ridge government, who want to prolong it to remain in power.
 This dialogue, despite having been easily described in one sentence and a Pot Hole, takes forty-nine chapters to resolve.

 In general, the jeune école believed that new weapons could produce wholly new tactics and revolutionize war.
-However, her faction had a tendency to shoot itself in the foot by embracing anything just because it was new.
-Once reigned in a little, they proved absolutely right and turned centuries of military doctrine completely on its head.
+However, her faction had a tendency to shoot itself in the foot by embracing anything just because it was new (and because its leader had all the social skills of a particularlyexcited terrier).
+Once reined in a little, they proved absolutely right and turned centuries of military doctrine completely on its head.

 Captain Oversteegen assigns Abigail Hearns to talk with a group of Space Amish, ostensibly because she could relate with them best, being born something of a Space Amish herself.
 She takes offense at this, until the ship's XO asks her if she knows of anyone else who might be better qualified to meet with them.
 She doesn't.